jellysuna/vlt-pomodoro/README.md

 ## Features

-- \*\*Pomodoro and Break Modes: Users can switch between Pomodoro sessions and break periods.
+- **Pomodoro and Break Modes**: Users can switch between Pomodoro sessions and break periods.
 - **Start/Pause/Reset Timer**: Users can start, pause, or reset the timer as needed.
 - **Background Music (BGM) Control**: Users can enable or disable background music.
 - **Session Alerts**: An alert is triggered when the timer reaches zero.